-What Type of Spices are Used in Mumbai Pav Bhaji?
+What Types of Spices are Used in Mumbai Pav Bhaji?

 Tips for Making a Wonderful Pav Bhaji-

-- Try to buy / make soft bread /dinner rolls.
-Any good quality buns will work well.
+- Try to buy/make soft bread /dinner rolls.
+Any good-quality bun will work well.

 - If you can use butter, make bhaji in butter.
 It will enhance the taste wonderfully.